Last Updated on

 Take a few moments to think about what you have learned over the past year.

-You probable do not even realize everything you have accomplished.
+You probably do not even realize everything you have accomplished.

 - Set up hosting